 Service and Network Orchestration

-From a functional standpoint, MDSC represented in Figure 2 interfaces with the OSS/Orchestration layer and decouples L2/L3VPN service configuration functions from network configuration functions.
-Therefore in this document the MDSC performs the functions of the Network Orchestrator, as defined in [RFC 8309].
+From a functional standpoint, MDSC represented in Figure 2 interfaces with the OSS/Orchestration layer and decoupled L2/L3VPN service configuration functions from network configuration functions.
+Therefore in this document, the MDSC performs the functions of the Network Orchestrator, as defined in [RFC 8309].

 One of the important MDSC functions is to identify which TE Tunnels should carry the L2/L3VPN traffic (e.g., from TE & Service Mapping configuration) and to relay this information to the P-PNCs, to ensure the PEs’ forwarding tables (e.g., VRF) are properly populated, according to the TE binding requirement for the L2/L3VPN.